sqmasep/wealthy-presence/README.md

 ## TODO

 - add all the default features from xKawu's one, even the one i'm not using myself
-- add other cool ideas like dynamic values (for example fetch something and use the response to display it in the presence, which wouldn't be possible with xKawu's JSON-based config)
+- add other cool ideas like dynamic values (for example fetch something and use the response to display it in the presence, which wouldn't be possible with xKawu's JSON-based config).
+Which means you can even have it linked to a database and a server, and having a GUI to customize it through the web (yes it's overkill but it's possible)